THE BEST ONLINE BIKE STORE RANKINGS

 The stores are rated on Customer Satisfaction as follows:

 0 – Unacceptable/Unknown.
 Despite price or other factors that may initially attract you to a store, you run too high a risk of being dissatisfied shopping at a store with this rating.
-Customers have rated the experience as poor or average or there is not enough customer satisfaction data available on this store to reach any conclusion about it.
+On average, customers rate the store less than 4 out of 5 stars meaning they’ve racked up a fair amount of average, poor, or bad ratings, or there is not enough customer satisfaction data available on this store to reach any conclusion about it at all.

 1 – Very Satisfied.
-While there may be a few aspects of the shopping experience that didn’t thrill some customers, most customers rate the shopping experience very highly.
+While there may be a few aspects of the shopping experience that didn’t thrill some customers, they rate the shopping experience very highly overall with at least a 4 out of 5-star rating.

-If the store rates a 0, they don’t show up in the rankings above, I haven’t recommended, and I won’t link to it on the site.
+If the online bike shop rates a 0, they don’t show up in the rankings above, I haven’t recommended it, and I won’t link to it on the site.
 You may think I’m setting the bar high for customer satisfaction.
-I am.
+You are right.
 There are too many online stores with great prices and very satisfied customers to mess with those that are only average or good at best.

-Here are the stores I’ve rated 0 because there’s no or too little feedback about them from independent services: 4theBike, BicycleBuys, BicycleWarehouse, BikeBling, BikeExchange, BikePartsExpress, Bikesale.com, BikeSomewhere, Bob’s Bicycles, Canada Bicycle Parts, Cycledivision, CyclingExpress, Excel Sports, Glory Cycles, Gotta Ride Bikes, La Bicicletta, MyBikeShop, ProBike Supply, R&A Cycles, TBSM, Torpedo7, Total Cycling, TourCycling, Universal, and Westbrook.
+Here are the stores I’ve rated 0 because there’s no or too little feedback about them from independent services: Amain Cycling, BicycleBuys, BicycleWarehouse, BikeBling, BikeExchange, Bikesale.com, BikeSomewhere, Bob’s Bicycles, Canada Bicycle Parts, Excel Sports, Glory Cycles, La Bicicletta, Mike’s Bikes, MyBikeShop, Pushys, TBSM, Torpedo7, Total Cycling, TourCycling, Universal, Westbrook, and Worldwide Cyclery.

-Here are the stores I’ve rated 0 because there is sufficient feedback to reach the conclusion that their customer satisfaction level is average or worse: bike-discount.de, BikeInn, Bikester, Cycle Surgery, Evans Cycles, ProBikeKit, Planet X, Rose, Rutland Cycling, and Wheelies.
+Here are the stores I’ve rated 0 because there is sufficient feedback to reach the conclusion that their customer satisfaction level is average or worse: 4theBike, bikebug, Alltricks, bike-discount.de, BikeInn, Bikester, Cycle Surgery, Evans Cycles, Lordgun, ProBikeKit outside the UK and US, R&A Cycles, Rose, and Wheelies.

 There are several rating services that collect customer satisfaction data and publish the results.
-I lean on TrustPilot and Google Customer Reviews (enter the store url not including the https:// or www. after the = sign, for example, competitivecyclist.com) as these are the most credible services I have found in my research.
+I lean on TrustPilot and Google Customer Reviews as these are the most credible services I have found in my research.
 Occasionally they disagree; when they do I put a premium on what customers have told TrustPilot because of the quality of their feedback.

-There are other rating services like Feefo and BizRate that I no longer consider in my evaluation because some aspects of their approach to collecting and displaying the data are not as comprehensive or independent as those done by TrustPilot and Google.
-When those or similar services make up the bulk of the Google rating, I disregard that as well.
+There are other rating services like Feefo and BizRate that I no longer consider in my evaluation because some aspects of their approach to collecting and displaying the data are not as comprehensive, independent, or transparent as those done by TrustPilot and Google.
+When those or similar services make up the bulk of the Google aggregate rating, I disregard that as well.

 I look at all of this customer satisfaction rating data for the stores to come up with the 0, 1 and 2 ratings you see above.